KellerJordan/modded-nanogpt/README.md

 The only rules are that new records must:

 1. Not modify the train or validation data pipelines.
 (You can change the batch size, sequence length, attention structure etc.; just don't change the underlying streams of tokens.)
-2. Attain ≤ 3.28 mean val loss.
-(Due to inter-run variance, submissions must provide enough run logs to attain a statistical significance level of p<0.01 that their mean val loss is ≤ 3.28.
+2. Attain â¤ 3.28 mean val loss.
+(Due to inter-run variance, submissions must provide enough run logs to attain a statistical significance level of p<0.01 that their mean val loss is â¤ 3.28.
 Example code to compute p-value can be found [here](records/010425_SoftCap#softer-softcap).)

 Other than that, anything and everything is fair game!